Living at TCNJ

 Either the Office of Student Transitions or A. Family Center for Global Engagement will be providing you with an online pre-departure orientation housed in Canvas.
 You will need to make sure your TCNJ account is set up to access this information.
 We would also like to bring your attention to pre-departure orientations arranged by EducationUSA advising centers in your home countries.
 They have a good checklist of documents you will need to gather before leaving your home country, and they have some good suggestions of what you should be doing before you make the trip to New Jersey.

-You should come prepared for changes in the weather; very cold winters, hot summers, and pleasant days in between.
+You should come prepared for changes in the weather: very cold winters, hot summers, and pleasant days in between.
 The temperature frequently drops to 30°F (-7°C) in winter and rises to 90°F (32°C) with high humidity in summer.
 Plan to wear warm clothing during the winter months (November-March).
 An overcoat, gloves, hats, and scarves are a necessity.
 Clothing for rainy weather is also needed.

 Most students do not dress formally for class except on special occasions.
 On campus and in the classroom, informal attire such as t-shirts, jeans, slacks, and shirts are acceptable for women as well as men.
 We are well known for our “athleisure” style in the U.S., so it will not be unusual to see students in athletic gear whether or not they are on their way to or from a sports practice or the fitness center.
 Having at least one business casual or smart casual outfit for more formal receptions or networking events is a great idea!